-In many cultures, giving gifts in the workplace is completely normal.
-Whether you’re hosting clients, visiting your manufacturing plant, recognizing an employee with an award, etc., there are many occasions where giving a plaque, trophy, pen set, barware, or anything else is a way to tell someone “Thank You” for their service or your business relationship.
+Corporate gifts play a significant role in various cultures and are regularly exchanged in the workplace.
+Whether you’re hosting clients, visiting your manufacturing plant, recognizing an employee with an award, etc., these personalized gifts are important.
+There are many occasions where giving a plaque, trophy, pen set, barware, or anything else is a way to tell someone “Thank You” for their service or your business relationship.
 But just because most cultures give each other gifts in business doesn’t mean that all gifts are created equal, or that all the traditions are the same.
 In fact, some are very different.
 You can give a client a luxury professional gift you think is beautiful and thoughtful and end up accidentally insulting them if you don’t know about their cultural norms.
 It’s important to respect everyone’s culture and traditions, so in international business, you should definitely educate yourself on the appropriate gifts and norms.

 A Look at How Different Cultures Deal with Business Gifts